NLxAROSA/nlxarosa.github.io/_posts/2024-10-06-oncall-or-not-oncall.md

 People don't work in their spare time, so don't call or email them outside of working hours.
 Emergencies can always happen of course: that's why overtime was invented, or time-for-time.
 Structural on-call is not overtime; it's planned work.
 On-call hours should be treated as working hours; working on nights, weekends and public holidays typically means increased hourly rates as well.

 People should be compensated both for hours where nothing happens as well as for hours where there are incidents.
-Being on-call with nothing happening is still work, as those hours are still claimed by their work and can't be spent freely, so they're not free/spare time.
+Being on-call without incidents is still work, as those hours are still claimed for work and can't be spent freely, so they're not free/spare time.

 People need to be available on short notice, keep a laptop nearby (even when sleeping), stay sober, stay in an area with decent network coverage, plan for interruption, etc. If a company is putting claims or restrictions on free time then it's not free time, period.